paulswithers/domino_todo/docs/pages/developing/views.md

     ![Colour]({{site.baseurl}}/images/developing-views-color.png "Colour"){: .shadow}
 1. Enter the RGB values to correspond to the hex colour used on the Completed images - 29, 181, 54.
     ![Colour Picker]({{site.baseurl}}/images/developing-views-color-picker.png "Colour Picker"){: .shadow}

+    For an advanced challenge, try to save the colours as custom colours for future use.
+    {: .advanced #advanced1}
 1. Save and close the view.
 1. Repeat for each of the other views except for the column header colours which should be:
     - incompleteView - RGB 45, 114, 173